boldyshev/kidney-nori/README.md

 making it suitable for quickly testing hypotheses.
 I used the implementation from https://github.com/milesial/Pytorch-UNet

 **Q:** **How much training data does that model need?**\
-**A:** I got best results training 8 epochs of 97 images (only Fused_S1_1.tif), so total 776 training samples with rotation augmentation.
+**A:** I achieved the best results by training for 8 epochs using 97 images (only Fused_S1_1.tif), resulting in a total of 776 training samples with rotation augmentation.

 **Q:** **If you used some pre-trained model weights?** \
 **A:** No.